tombensve/MarkdownDoc/Docs/readme/README.md

 Maybe it is possible to avoid code that differs in <12 & 12+, but since you don't have control over 3rd party libraries you have to write all code your self, and not use third party libraries.
 There seem to be only stupid/annoying solutions to the problem.

 As I said above, MarkdownDoc is written in Groovy!
 The current version produces Java 5 bytecode.
 If I bring Groovy version up to 3.0 then it will produce Java 8 bytecode.
 It is Groovy (org.codehaus.groovy.reflectionCachedClass) that produces a warning in Java 11.
 It will not work on Java 12, and there is nothing I can do about that until Groovy has a Java 12 supporting version.
 Or I need to port it to Java, but that does not of course automatically solve everything.
 There is a reason I have chosen Groovy as language, and it wasn't just for the heck of it!

-Personally I'm a bit scared for the future of Java.
-In Sweden I have still not seen any company using anything higher than 8.
-There probably are, but the majority is still sticking to 8.

 <https://dzone.com/articles/java-8-bastion-of-long-term-support>